Timothy Leary: Early life and education

 Leary was born in Springfield, Massachusetts, an only child in an Irish Catholic household.
-His father, Timothy "Tote" Leary, was a dentist who left his wife Abigail Ferris when Timothy was 14.
+His father, Timothy "Tote" Leary, was a dentist who left his wife, Abigail Ferris, when Timothy was 14.
 He graduated from Classical High School in Springfield.

-Leary attended the College of the Holy Cross in Worcester, Massachusetts, from 1938 to 1940.
-He received a Jesuit education there, and was required to learn Latin, rhetoric, and Greek.
+Leary attended the College of the Holy Cross in Worcester, Massachusetts from 1938 to 1940.
+He received a Jesuit education there and learned Latin, rhetoric, and Greek.
 Under pressure from his father, he left to become a cadet in the United States Military Academy.
-In his first months at West Point, he received numerous demerits for rule infractions and then got into serious trouble for failing to report rule breaking by cadets he supervised.
-He was also accused of going on a drinking binge and failing to admit it, and was asked by the Honor Committee to resign.
-He refused and was shunned by fellow cadets.
-He was acquitted by a court-martial, but the silencing continued, as well as the onslaught of demerits for small rule infractions.
+In his first months at West Point, he received numerous demerits for rule infractions and then was sanctioned for failing to report rule breaking by cadets he supervised.
+He was also accused of going on a drinking binge, and after failing to admit it, he was asked by the Honor Committee to resign.
+Leary refused and was shunned by fellow cadets.
+He was acquitted by a court-martial, but the silencing continued as well as the onslaught of demerits for small rule infractions.
 In his second year, his mother appealed to a family friend, United States Senator David I. Walsh, head of the Senate Naval Affairs Committee, who investigated personally.
 The Honor Committee quietly revised its position and announced that it would abide by the court-martial verdict.
 Leary then resigned and was honorably discharged by the Army.
-About 50 years later he said that it was "the only fair trial I've had in a court of law".
+About 50 years later he said it was "the only fair trial I've had in a court of law".

 To his family's chagrin, Leary transferred to the University of Alabama in late 1941 because it admitted him expeditiously.
 He enrolled in the university's ROTC program, maintained top grades, and began to cultivate academic interests in psychology (under the aegis of the Middlebury and Harvard-educated Donald Ramsdell) and biology.
-Leary was expelled a year later for spending a night in the female dormitory and lost his student deferment in the midst of World War II.
+Leary was expelled a year later for spending a night in the female dormitory and lost his student deferment during World War II.